usds/website-redesign/README.md

 While this is a static site at this time, we may add some dynamic content later on.
 To that end, we provide a small express.js server, which you can run via:

-    npm run
+    npm start

 Build
 -----

-If you'd like to build the assets yourself, you'll need [npm](https://www.npmjs.com/).
+If you'd like to build the assets yourself, you'll need [npm](https://www.npmjs.com/) and browserify.

     git checkout https://github.com/usds/website-redesign.git
     cd website-redesign
+    npm install -g browserify
     npm install
-    npm build
+    npm run build

+If you're actively developing, you may watch to use watchify instead:

+    npm install -g watchify
+    npm run watch